 Not only does your site have to be fast but it also needs to handle high traffic days whilst maintain speed and quality.
 Peaks like Black Friday and Cyber Monday are dreaded by IT teams across the globe.
 If their site is not available for, say, 3 hours on one of those days, it could result in 60% business loss.

 Once you have figured out your reasons for re-platforming, you must then consider what type of server would be best to reach your goals.
 There are three different types; On-premise, Cloud Server and Cloud Hosted.
-Each have pros and cons of use, with On-premise having been the traditional method for the last few years.
-You must consider if the server is agile, non-scalable and then the cost of deploying it (on top of owning the ecommerce site).
-Nowadays most will recommend a cloud-based server, simply because they are easier to manage and have far more benefits that on-premise.
+Each has pros and cons of use, with On-premise having been the traditional method for the last few years.
+You must consider if the server is agile, non-scalable and then the cost of deploying it (on top of owning the eCommerce site).
+Nowadays most will recommend a cloud-based server, simply because they are easier to manage and have far more benefits than on-premise.

 A handy tactic to use is to conduct a total cost of ownership model.
 TCO is a financial estimate that helps you determine the direct and indirect costs of a product or system.
 TCO goes beyond the initial purchase price or implementation cost to consider the full cost of an asset over its useful life.
 It’s analysis often shows a large difference between the price of something and its long-term cost.